foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 "proxySSL": true,
 ...
 ```
 >Make sure to not delete any commas or other JSON elements while editing this file.
-Change ONLY the values afer the `:` {.is-warning}
+Ensure that the hostname still has the quotes around it, and change ONLY the values afer the `:` {.is-warning}

 <a id="D37" href="#D37">D37.</a> Press <kbd>ctrl</kbd>-<kbd>x</kbd> then <kbd>y</kbd> and <kbd>enter</kbd> to save your changes.